WaylonWalker/waylonwalker.com/pages/blog/creating-the-kedro-preflight-hook.md

 ---
 templateKey: blog-post
-related_post_label: Check out this related post
-tags: []
+tags: ['kedro', 'python']
 title: creating the kedro-preflight hook
 date: 2020-05-10T07:12:00.000+00:00
 status: published
+cover: "/static/kedro-hooks.png"

+---

-description: Kedro Hooks Intro - kedro hooks are an exciting upcoming feature of kedro `0.16.0`.
+Kedro Hooks Intro - kedro hooks are an exciting upcoming feature of kedro `0.16.0`.
 They allow you to hook into `catalog_created`,`pipeline_run`, and `node_run`(nouns).
 With a `before`, or `after` (adjective).
 This really reminds me of reacts lifecycle hooks, that let you hook into various state of react web components.
 This is going to make kedro so extendable by the community.
 I am super pumped to see what the community is able to do with this ability.
-cover: "/static/kedro-hooks.png"

----
 kedro hooks are an exciting upcoming feature of kedro `0.16.0`.
 They allow you to hook into `catalog_created`,`pipeline_run`, and `node_run`(nouns).
 With a `before`, or `after` (adjective).
 This really reminds me of reacts lifecycle hooks, that let you hook into various state of react web components.
 This is going to make kedro so extendable by the community.
 I am super pumped to see what the community is able to do with this ability.